GrandpaBear/CribLife/README.md

 # CribLife
 Welcome to CribLife!
-A MERN-based web application that allows students to promote and sublet their place easily, as well as looking for the right home to sublet from with their friends.
+A MERN-based web application that allows groups of students to promote and sublet their place together, as well as looking for the right home to sublet from.
 ![Alt Text](https://github.com/GrandpaBear/CribLife/blob/master/img/criblife.png)

 ## Overview